33-Year-Old Pitcher – Free Agent

 Burke Badenhop Contract Information:

-Signed a one-year contract with the Reds in February of 2015, with a mutual option for 2016.
+Signed a minor league contract with the Nationals in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Burke Badenhop – simply subscribe now.